michael-fischer/SaintconPython/Module 06 - Functions/readme.md

 say_hello('Bob')
 ```

 In other languages parameters are either passed by reference or passed by value.
-Python takes another approach and parameters are passed by assignment.
+Python takes another approach and parameters are passed by assignment meaning arguments are passed by automatically assigning objects to local variable names.
 Everything in Python is an object.
 Objects can either be mutable or immutable.
-Immutable types include bool, int, float, tuple, and string.
-Mutable types ae list, set, and dict.
+In pass by assignment the mutability of an object matters.
+Immutable types cannot be change and mutable types can.
+Immutable types include `bool`, `int`, `float`, `tuple`, and `string`.
+Examples of mutable types include `list`, `set`, and `dict`.

 ```python
 # Demonstration of immutability in Python